jaelyontway/tactile_module/README.md

 ```

 Run the training script with `use_dummy_data=False` in the config to switch to the real dataset.

+### Using The DINOv3 Image Encoder
+The default configuration now loads a pretrained DINOv3 transformer through the Hugging Face `transformers` package.
+Make sure `pip install -r requirements.txt` has been run so the dependency (and its `safetensors` helper) are available.
+Key knobs live in `MultimodalTransformerConfig` (`tactile_module/model.py`):

+- `image_encoder_type`: set to `dino_v3` (default) to activate the pretrained backbone or `conv` to fall back to the lightweight CNN.
+- `dinov3_model_name`: Hugging Face identifier for the checkpoint, e.g. `facebook/dinov3-base` or any custom repo with compatible weights.
+- `dinov3_freeze_backbone`: freeze ViT weights during training (default `true`).
+- `dinov3_drop_cls_token`: remove the CLS token so only patch tokens feed the multimodal transformer.

+Inputs are automatically resized to the backbone’s advertised resolution (usually 224) and normalised with ImageNet statistics before being forwarded through DINOv3.

 ## Configuration
 - Edit `configs/default.yaml` to change hyperparameters, logging options, or dataset settings.
 For example, updating `wandb_experiment` or `batch_size` in the YAML file automatically applies to the next training run.